Bruce Sudano

+Bruce Sudano with Donna Summer to his left and composer Giorgio Moroder, whose wife, Francisca Gutierrez, is on the far left.

-Bruce Charles Sudano (born September 26, 1948) is an American musician and songwriter noted for creating songs for artists such as Michael Jackson, Dolly Parton, Reba McEntire, and his wife, the Grammy Award-winning singer Donna Summer.
-Sudano is the founder of indie record label Purple Heart Recording Company.
+Bruce Charles Sudano (born September 26, 1948) is an American songwriter and musician.
+In the 1970s, he co-founded the bands Alive 'N Kickin' and Brooklyn Dreams, which each scored top-ten singles.
+He went on to write hit songs for artists such as Michael and Jermaine Jackson, Dolly Parton, Reba McEntire, and his wife, the Grammy Award-winning singer Donna Summer.

+Sudano released his debut solo album, Fugitive Kind, in 1981.
+It wasn't until 2004 that he restarted his solo career with his second album, Rainy Day Soul, which scored three top-ten hits and earned him the New Music Weekly 2004 Adult Contemporary Artist of the Year award.
+He has subsequently released seven more albums.

+Sudano is the founder of the indie record label Purple Heart Recording Company.

-Early life
+Early life and education

-Sudano was born in Flatbush, Brooklyn, New York City, to Margaret Alessio (1924–2012) and Louis Sudano (1923–2008).
-At the age of four, Sudano learned to play his first instrument, the accordion.
+Sudano was born in the Flatbush section of Brooklyn in New York City, to Margaret Alessio (1924–2012) and Louis Sudano (1923–2008).
+At the age of four, he began learning his first instrument, the accordion.
 He later taught himself to play piano and guitar.
-He soon developed a reputation in his community as a talented musician and got his first paid gig at the age of twelve.
+He soon developed a reputation in his neighborhood as a talented musician and got his first paid gig at the age of 12.

 By the mid-1960s, Sudano was playing bass guitar in his first band, Silent Souls.
-He spent much of his time rehearsing and was soon playing live shows at popular nightclubs across the New York Tri-State area.
+He spent much of his time rehearsing and was soon playing live shows at popular nightclubs across the New York tri-state area, while earning his BA in theater at St. John's University.

-While playing at the Cheetah, Sudano met Tommy James of Tommy James and the Shondells and became his protégé.
-While working his way through college at St. John's University, where he earned a BA in theater, Sudano learned to craft songs with James at Allegro Studios.

-In 1969, while only twenty, Sudano scored his first hit on the music charts with the song "Ball of Fire", which he co-wrote with James.

 Career

-Alive N Kickin'
+1968–1973: Alive 'N Kickin' and "Ball of Fire"

-In 1968, Sudano co-founded and played keyboard for the pop rock band Alive N Kickin' and became its keyboard player.
-Tommy James wrote a song for the band called "Tighter, Tighter" with Bob King.
-James also produced the track and sang backing vocals.
-The song was released on Roulette Records in 1970 and went to No 7 on the Billboard Hot 100.
+In 1968, Sudano, alongside Pepe Cardona, co-founded the pop rock band Alive 'N Kickin'.
+While they were playing a gig at Cheetah in New York City, Sudano met Tommy James of Tommy James and the Shondells and became his protégé, and the two began writing songs together at Allegro Studios.
+This relationship led to Sudano co-writing the song "Ball of Fire" for James's band, and in return, James co-wrote the track "Tighter, Tighter" for Alive 'N Kickin's self titled debut album.
+The song was released on Roulette Records in 1970 and went to no. 7 on the Billboard Hot 100.

-Alive N Kickin' did a promotional tour of the United States as the opening act for Chicago and Frank Zappa.
-However, Sudano left the band in 1972 and moved to Los Angeles, where he wrote and performed folk songs as a solo singer.

-In 1973, Sudano returned to Brooklyn, where he continued writing and performing but also began rehearsing and playing gigs with Joe "Bean" Esposito, Eddie Hokenson, and Louis Hokenson.
+Alive N Kickin' appeared on the television series American Bandstand and toured the United States, which included opening for Chicago and Frank Zappa.
+Sudano left the band in 1972 and moved to Los Angeles, where he began writing and performing as a solo artist.
+In 1973, he returned to Brooklyn, where he continued writing and performing but also began rehearsing and playing gigs with Joe "Bean" Esposito, Eddie Hokenson, and Louis Hokenson.